katgiadla/Portfolio/README.md

 </ul>

 Dictionary <br>
-Note: The project is just for my personal needs, I will improve the project later
+Note: The project is just for my personal needs, I will improve it later
 ======

 #### Description: